digitalbarterorg/Digitalbarter/README.md

 Target timespan 20 minutes
 Transaction confirmations 3 blocks

-For more information, as well as an immediately useable, binary version of the Barter client sofware, see http://www.digitalbarter.org.

-License
--------Digital
+Digital

 Barter is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process